kfoynt/LocalGraphClustering/README.md

 ## Installation

-Clone the repo, enter the folder using the termimal and type in the terminal "python setup.py install".
+Clone the repo, enter the folder using the termimal and type in the terminal 'python setup.py install'.
-Note that this package runs only with python 3.
+Note that this package runs only with Python 3.

 ## Examples